Technical architecture overview for IT teams evaluating AccessPoint

 Managed Identity

-• Azure SQL Database — Entra-only authentication is enabled; SQL password authentication is disabled
+• Azure SQL Database — Entra-only authentication (the server is created Entra-first; no SQL credential ever exists)

 Authorization and RBAC